lunch-money/awesome-lunchmoney/README.md

 </a>

-A curated list of [Lunch Money Developer Resources](https://lunchmoney.dev), inspired by [awesome-go](https://github.com/avelino/awesome-go) and [awesome-python](https://github.com/vinta/awesome-python).
+A curated list of [Lunch Money Developer](https://lunchmoney.dev) resources and generally cool apps, inspired by [awesome-go](https://github.com/avelino/awesome-go) and [awesome-python](https://github.com/vinta/awesome-python).
 This collection is primarily for Open Source applications, but we also include some well loved closed source resources at the end.

 ### Contributing